praths007/praths007.github.io/wiki/XGBoost.md

 ## Intuition
 ### Example of Adaboost
+This [video](https://youtu.be/LsK-xG1cLYA) by Josh Stramer explains this clearly.
+Following is the gist of it.

 Weak learners are generally stumps with only 2 leaves and 1 root and considering only 1 feature.
 Steps:
 * Assign Sample weight (eg. if 8 sample then each sample gets 1/8)